lucafei/lucafei.github.io/docs/index.md

 * 04/2020 - 06/2020, Student Assistant, Institute of automotive engineering at Technical University Braunschweig Realisation of a communication modul between ROS and Android application in project 'SynCoPark' with socket

-* 07/2017 - 11/2017, Control engineering laboratory at Ostfalia University of Applied Sciences
-    Supervision of the mini-factory in the Control Engineering Laboratory
+* 07/2017 - 11/2017, Internship in Control engineering laboratory at Ostfalia University of Applied Sciences Supervision of the mini-factory in the Control Engineering Laboratory

 ## Skills